 BPL PRESENTS is Central Library's series of arts and culture events, including talks, conversations, and readings with authors, artists and scholars; live music, dance and theater performances; film screening; and art exhibitions.
-Events are free or ticketed and are taking place at Central Library's Dweck Center, unless noted otherwise.
+Events are free or ticketed and are taking place at Central Library's S. Stevan Dweck Cultural Center, unless noted otherwise.

 Theater of War: Hercules in Brooklyn, November 2016